Pricing & Cost8 min read·Updated 2026-05-20

 $49/user/month

 The jump from free to Basic is the most impactful upgrade.
-You remove the 10,000 credit cap and gain full CSV export.
+You go from 100 to 1,000 credits and gain full CSV export.
+For higher volume, Professional ($79/mo annual) gives unlimited credits.

 Apollo vs ZoomInfo: Cost Comparison